-Click or tap here to enter text.
-Newsletters/publications produced 2 Mini-CLEs produced Click or tap here to enter text.
-Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA Click or tap here to enter text.
-Co-sponsored half-day, full-day and/or multi-day CLE seminars with non - WSBA entity 2 Receptions/forums hosted or co-hosted Click or tap here to enter text. hosted or co-hosted Scholarships, Donations, & Grants Scholarships, Donations,
+Click or tap here Newsletters/publications SECTIONS ONLY: Please quantify your section's to enter text. produced 2022-2023 member benefits: 2 Mini-CLEs produced For example: • \$3000 Scholarships, donations, grants awarded; Co-sponsored half-day, Click or tap here 4 mini-CLEs produced to enter text. full-day and/or multi-day CLE seminars with WSBA Click or tap here Co-sponsored half-day, to enter text. full-day and/or multi-day CLE seminars with non-WSBA entity 2 Receptions/forums hosted or co-hosted Click or tap here Scholarships, Donations, & Grants to enter text.
+1 New Lawyer Outreach events/benefits 8 Other (please describe): Social media carousel posts and engagement with section members.

-SECTIONS ONLY: Please quantify your section's 2022-2023 legislative activity.
-15. Bills Reviewed 9 Bills tracked 1 Comments proposed 0 Bills proposed/drafted Entity Detail Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 7 Number of Section Members: As of September 1, 2023.
+SECTIONS ONLY: Please quantify your section's 15.
+Bills Reviewed 2022-2023 legislative activity.
+9 Bills tracked 1 Comments proposed 0 Bills proposed/drafted Entity Detail Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 7 Number of Section Members: As of September 1, 2023.
 Note: The Section Membership year runs on the calendar year.
 77 Number of Applicants for FY24 Positions: October 1, 2023 - September 30, 2024 4 Do you have vacant positions for the coming year, FY24?
 Yes - 4 FY23 Budgeted Direct Expenses: As of September 30, 2023.
 For Sections, this does not include the Per-Member-Charge. \$8,027 FY23 Total Direct Expenses: Draft estimate as of Dec.
 1, 2023 For Sections, this does not include the Per-Member-Charge. \$3,013 i Supreme Court Boards (Access to Justice Board, Disciplinary Board, LLLT Board, Limited Practice Board, MCLE Board and Practice of Law Board) provide annual reports to WSBA to support is responsibility under GR 12.3, to provide oversight and monitor compliance with applicable rules and orders.
 Boards have the option to use the WSBA template or to share their annual reports to the Washington Supreme Court.